Openings available in the Wang Lab

 Here are projects that are immediately available.
 We could use your help!

-- Developing RNA-seq analysis workflows.
+- Developing single cell flow cytometry, RNA-Seq and epigenomics analysis workflows.

 - Integrating multiple genomic experimental data to identify functional elements using machine learning approaches.